 Our direct-to-consumer rental process involves numerous interactions with the individual patient, their physician and the physician's staff.
-The process includes an indepth analysis and review of our product, the patient's diagnosis and prescribed oxygen or NIV therapy, and their medical history to confirm the appropriateness of our product for the patient's oxygen therapy and compliance with Medicare and private payor billing requirements, which often necessitates additional physician evaluation and/or testing as well as a Certificate of Medical Necessity for oxygen.
+The process includes an indepth analysis and review of our product, the patient's diagnosis and prescribed oxygen or NIV therapy, and their medical history to confirm the appropriateness of our product for the patient's oxygen therapy or NIV therapy and compliance with Medicare and private payor billing requirements, which often necessitates additional physician evaluation and/or testing as well as a Certificate of Medical Necessity for oxygen.
 Once the product is deployed, the patient receives instruction on product use and may receive a clinical titration from our licensed staff to confirm the product meets the patient's medical oxygen needs prior to billing.
 As a result, the period of time from initial contact with a patient to billing can vary significantly and be up to one month or longer.
+However, due to the COVID-19 PHE, CMS has reduced the paperwork requirements for Medicare oxygen therapy patients, as discussed in more detail in the Reimbursement section below, effective in early March 2020.